MugenMicko/voron/V0/Dragon_Burner/README.md

 ## Heatsink Thermistor:

 Each cowl includes a hole at the top to insert a thermistor.
-With this in place touching the thermistor klipper can track the temperature of the heatsink to watch for heat creep in the heatbreak.
-This way, you can have klipper abort and shutdown before your whole toolhead melts!
+With this in place, klipper can track the temperature of the heatsink to watch for heat creep from the heatbreak.
+You can have klipper abort and shutdown before your whole toolhead melts!
 You only need a simple klipper entry for the appropriate pin on your MCU, e.g.:

 ```
 [temperature_sensor Heatbreak]